elysiajs/elysia/README.md

 However, if you're sure that the bug is related to KingWorld, filing [an issue](https://github.com/saltyaom/kingworld) is always welcome.

 ## Optimization
+For the current state of Bun, if you wants full speed of Bun, avoid using `await` in critical path.

-As the state of Bun 0.1.1, KingWorld will be slowed down when using `await` which might occurs from the following:
+As the state of Bun 0.1.3, KingWorld will be slowed down when using `await` which might occurs from the following:
 - Using `await` in handler
-- Using `transform` / `preHandler` / `schema.body`
+- Using `schema.body`
-- Using `parsedRequest.body`
+- Using `request.body`

-For the current state of Bun, if you wants full speed of Bun, avoid using `await` in critical path.

 The performance will be slowed down by around 1.75x - 3x vary on how powerful the machine is.